Myotonia: Hyperkalemic periodic paralysis

 Also known as HyperKPP.
 Similar to Paramyotonia Congenita, where potassium exacerbates myotonia in many phenotypes, Hyperkalemic Periodic Paralysis is another disorder of the SCN4A gene where high blood potassium levels result in muscle weakness, muscle paralysis (through weakness or through over excitation preventing movement), and sometimes myotonia.
 Many phenotypes of HyperKPP result in issues regulating blood potassium levels, often cause it to be high or causing hyperkalemia, further exacerbating the condition.

 Hypokalemic periodic paralysis

 Also known as HypoKPP.
 Similar to HyperKPP above, except that it's triggered by (and often causes) low potassium levels and hypokalemia.
 It too can result in myotonia, in addition to weakness and paralysis (from both lack of and excess signal to muscles).
-It also has been found to occur due to gene mutations other than SCN4A.
+It also has been found to occur due to gene mutations in the calcium channel gene CACNA1S and, less frequently, in the SCN4A gene.

 Neuromyotonia

-Neuromyotonia (also known as Isaac's Syndrome or NMT) causes peripheral nerve hyperexcitability that causes spontaneous muscular activity resulting from repetitive motor unit action potentials of peripheral origin.
+Neuromyotonia (also known as Isaacs syndrome or NMT) causes peripheral nerve hyperexcitability that causes spontaneous muscular activity resulting from repetitive motor unit action potentials of peripheral origin.
 100-200 cases have been reported.